 - If you want to see the Columbia River Gorge, start or end your trip in Portland.

-- If you want to see Puget Sound and the Cascade Mountains, start or end in Seattle.
+- If you want to see Puget Sound and the Cascade Mountains, start or end in Seattle, but be aware that this segment involves a long train tunnel.

 FAQ